1. Show pending tasks and the active-compaction table.

 Active compaction remaining time : 1h12m44s

-# 2. Verify CompactionExecutor queue saturation
+# 2. Verify CompactionExecutor queue saturation.

 nodetool tpstats | grep -E "Pool Name|CompactionExecutor"